RiccardoMearini/UrmaDealGenie/README.md

 ## Install Videos
+![Deploy Urma Deal Genie in AWS](docs/DeployLambda.gif)

+### Extra step - I missed this in the original capture!
-![Deploy Urma Deal Genie in AWS](docs/DeployLambda.gif) In addition to the above, steps, you need to edit the function handler:
+In addition to the above, steps, you need to edit the function handler:
 ![Edit function handler](docs/SetLambdaHandler.gif)